 3. Titanium Gold Desert Eagle in .440 Cor-Bon

 A staple of action movies and video games, the Desert Eagle is characterized by its large frame and powerful recoil.
 Designed by Magnum Research and Israeli Military Industries, the Desert Eagle is a gas operated pistol currently manufactured in .357 Magnum, .44 Magnum, and .50 Action Express.

 However, a few hundred Desert Eagles with titanium gold finishes were manufactured chambered in the rare .440 Cor-Bon cartridge.
 Developed by necking down a .50 AE cartridge to .44 caliber, the .440 Cor-Bon is more powerful than both the .50 AE and .44 Magnum, while producing less recoil than the .50 AE.
 However, the .440 Cor-Bon never really caught on with shooters so very few Desert Eagles were produced in that caliber.
 As a result, those pistols are very rare and highly sought after by gun collectors all over the world.

 4. Barrett M82A1 in .50 BMG

 The poster child of gun control advocates all over the world, the semi-automatic Barret M82A1 was designed by Ronnie Barrett in the 1980s as a long range sniper rifle that takes advantage of the awesome power of the .50 BMG (12.7x99mm) round.

-The United States military adopted the M82A1 under the designation M107 and has used them very successfully in Iraq and Afghanistan.
+The United States military adopted the M82A1 under the designation M107 and Army and Marine snipers have used them very successfully in Iraq and Afghanistan.
 Using the M82A1, a highly skilled shooter can successfully engage targets at ranges in excess of 2,000m.

 Derived from the German word “drei” for the number three, drillings are break action, three barreled firearms that usually consist of two shotgun barrels and one rifle barrel (though this may vary).